DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     minTime = 1
                     maxTime = 0

-                    ' Find min and max times in the collection Dim idx As Long
+                    ' Find min and max times
+                    Dim idx As Long
                     For idx = 1 To machineTimes(category).Count
                         On Error Resume Next